wp-plugins/wordpress-popup/readme.txt

 Here is just a taste of what it can do:

-- Display fancy pop up(s) (powered as a popover!) to visitors network wide, per site or on specific URLs
+- Display fancy PopUp(s) (powered as a popover!) to visitors network wide, per site or on specific URLs
 - Hassle-free interface.
 Creating your new pop over is as simple as adding a new post to your WordPress blog.
 - Extensive options for customizing who sees your pop overs including logged out users, visitors who have never commented , search engine visitors.
 - Includes optional hide a pop over forever.
-- Ability to set the amount of time that passes between when the user hits your site and when the pop up displays
+- Ability to set the amount of time that passes between when the user hits your site and when the PopUp displays
 - Compatible with any WordPress theme.
 Customize the style and layout of your pop over to fit with your existing site design.
 - Works perfectly with WordPress, Multisite and BuddyPress.
 - Use this plugin on any WordPress project you like.